Octopus on a Skewer: Why the Octopus Doner Is Struggling to Gain Ground in Mallorca

 I visited two shops in Palma on a gray morning: a young place where everything is still hand-turned and marinated, and a traditional kebab stand on Carrer de la Indústria.
 The practical hurdles became clear quickly.
 Cephalopods, whether squid or octopus, react differently to heat than veal or chicken.
 They tend to dry out unless pre-cooked.
 That requires additional equipment, longer lead times and more staff effort — all things that are hardly welcome at a snack joint that relies on speed and low prices.

 Then there's the price: fresh octopus costs more, and margins shrink.
-On an island where many small businesses operate with tight balances and the clatter of cash registers is heard more often than the clinking of Instagram likes, 14 euros for a street snack is a bold statement.
+On an island where many small businesses operate with tight balances and the clatter of cash registers is heard more often than the clinking of Instagram likes, 14 euros for a street snack is a bold statement, as discussed in When prices grow faster than the plates.

 The cultural factor: food as a work break, not an event